AnilKumarBoora/elasticstack/README.md

 ES_URL_CREDS=https://elastic:JVPfhFPSNmLGpk-Rwjm0@localhost:9200
 ES_URL=https://localhost:9200

 Step 1.
-Check the .env file and set the password for your environment.
+Check the .env file and set the password, ES container memory limit for your environment.

 Step 2.
 Run following command from root folder of this project to start containers for Elasticsearch and Kibana.